 Reservists and National Guardsmen (members of the "Reserve Component") who are serving on active duty have the same medical benefits as regular military personnel.
 Reserve personnel while on active duty for training and during weekly or monthly drills also are covered for illnesses incurred while on training or traveling to or from their duty station.
 In recent years, especially as members of the Reserve Component have had a larger role in combat operations overseas, Congress has broadened the medical benefits for Reservists.
 Those who have been notified that they are to be activated are now covered by Tricare up to ninety days before reporting.
-Reservists who have served more than thirty days after having been called up for active duty in a contingency are eligible for 180 days of Tricare coverage after the end of their service under the Transitional Assistance Management Program (TAMP).
+Reservists who have served more than 30 days after having been called up for active duty in a contingency are eligible for 180 days of Tricare coverage after the end of their service under the Transitional Assistance Management Program (TAMP).
 In addition, in 2004 Congress authorized (in P.L.
-108-375, section 701) the Tricare Reserve Select (TRS) program for Reserve Component members called to active duty, under Title 10, in support of a contingency operation after September 11, 2001.
+108-375, section 701) the Tricare Title 10, in support of a contingency operation after September 11, 2001.
 To be eligible for TRS, reservists must agree to stay in the Reserves for one or more years and must pay monthly premiums (in 2006, \$81 for an individual; \$253 for a member and family coverage).

 The FY2006 Defense Authorization Act (P.L.
 109-163) makes Tricare Standard available to all members of the Reserve Component who continue to serve in the Selected Reserves.
-In addition to those already eligible for Tricare Reserve Select, those who are unemployed or have no access to employer-sponsored health care will pay fees that cover 50 percent of the costs of the program; other reservists will pay fees covering 85 percent of the costs.
-(Those using Tricare Reserve Select pay fees that cover approximately 28 percent of the costs.)
+In addition to those already eligible for Tricare Reserve Select, those who are unemployed or have no access to employer-sponsored health care will pay fees that cover 50% of the costs of the program; other reservists will pay fees covering 85% of the costs.
+(Those using Tricare Reserve Select pay fees that cover approximately 28% of the costs.)
 DOD is to prepare regulations to ensure availability of the expanded benefit by October 1, 2006.